d0k3/GodMode9/README.md

 * __`encTitleKeys.bin`__ / __`decTitleKeys.bin`__: These files are optional and provide titlekeys, which are required to create updatable CIAs from NCCH / NCSD files.
 CIAs created without these files will still work, but won't be updatable from eShop.

+## Drives in GodMode9
+GodMode9 provides access to system data via drives, a listing of what each drive contains and additional info follows below.
+Some of these drives are removable (such as drive `7:`), some will only turn up if they are available (drive `8:` and everything associated with EmuNAND, f.e.).
+Information on the 3DS console file system is also found on [3Dbrew.org](https://3dbrew.org/wiki/Flash_Filesystem).
+* __`0: SDCARD`__: The SD card currently inserted into the SD card slot.
+The `0:/Nintendo 3DS`folder contains software installs and extdata and is specially protected via the write permission system.
+The SD card can be unmounted from the root directory via the R+B buttons, otherwise the SD card is always available.
+* __`1: SYSNAND CTRNAND`__: The CTRNAND partition on SysNAND.
+This contains your 3DS console's operating system and system software installs.
+Data in here is protected by the write permissions system.
+* __`2: SYSNAND TWLN`__: The TWLN partition on SysNAND.
+This contains your 3DS console's TWL mode operating system and system software installs.
+Data in here is protected by the write permissions system.
+* __`3: SYSNAND TWLP`__: The TWLP partition on SysNAND.
+This contains photos taken while in TWL mode
+* __`A: SYSNAND SD`__: This drive is used for special access to data on your SD card.
+It actually links to a subfolder inside `0:/Nintendo 3DS` and contains software and extdata installed to SD from SysNAND.
+Crypto in this folder is handled only when accessed via the `A:` drive (not from `0:`).
+This is protected by the write permissions system.
+* __`S: SYSNAND VIRTUAL`__: This drive provides access to all partitions of the SysNAND, some of them critical for base system functionality.
+This is protected by the write permissions system, but, when unlocked, modifications can brick the system.
+* __`4: EMUNAND CTRNAND`__: Same as `1:`, but handles the CTRNAND on EmuNAND.
+For multi EmuNAND setups, the currently active EmuNAND partition can be switched via the HOME menu.
+* __`5: EMUNAND TWLN`__: Same as `2`, but handles TWLN on EmuNAND.
+No write protection here, cause this partition is never used on EmuNAND.
+* __`6: EMUNAND TWLP`__: Same as `3`, but handles TWLP on EmuNAND.
+* __`B: EMUNAND SD`__: Same as `A:`, but handles the `0:/Nintendo 3DS` subfolder associated with EmuNAND.
+In case of linked NANDs, this is identcial with `A:`.
+This is also protected by the write permissions system.
+* __`E: EMUNAND VIRTUAL`__: Same as `S:`, but handles system partitions on EmuNAND.
+No bricking risk here as EmuNAND is never critical to system functionality.
+* __`7: FAT IMAGE / IMGNAND CTRNAND`__: This provides access to mounted FAT images.
+When a NAND image is mounted, it provides access to the mounted NAND image's CTRNAND.
+* __`8: BONUS DRIVE / IMGNAND TWLN`__: This provides access to the bonus drive on SysNAND.
+The bonus drive can be setup via the HOME menu on 3DS consoles that provide the space for it.
+When a NAND image is mounted, this provides access to the mounted NAND image's TWLN.
+* __`9: RAM DRIVE / IMGNAND TWLP`__: This provides access to the RAM drive.
+All data stored inside the RAM drive is temporary and will be wiped after a reboot.
+When a NAND image is mounted, this provides access to the mounted NAND image's TWLP.
+* __`I: IMGNAND VIRTUAL`__: When a NAND image is mounted, this provides access to the partitions inside the NAND image.
+* __`C: GAMECART`__: This is read-only and provides access to the game cartridge currently inserted into the cart slot.
+This can be used for dumps of CTR and TWL mode cartridges.
+Flash cards are supported only to a limited extent.
+* __`G: GAME IMAGE`__: CIA/NCSD/NCCH/EXEFS/ROMFS/FIRM images can be accesed via this drive when mounted.
+This is read-only.
+* __`T: TICKET.DB IMAGE`__: Ticket database files can be mounted and accessed via this drive.
+This provides easy and quick access to all tickets inside the `ticket.db`.
+* __`M: MEMORY VIRTUAL`__: This provides access to various memory regions.
+This is protected by a special write permission, and caution is advised when doing modifications inside this drive.
+* __`X: NAND XORPADS`__: This drive contains XORpads for all NAND partitions.
+XORpads can be used to decrypt NAND partitions outside of the 3DS console with the help of [additional software](https://github.com/d0k3/3DSFAT16tool/releases).
+* __`Z: LAST SEARCH`__: After a search operation, search results are found inside this drive.
+The drive can be accessed at a later point to return to the former search results.

 ## What you can do with GodMode9
 With the possibilites GodMode9 provides, not everything may be obvious at first glance.
 In short, __GodMode9 includes improved versions of basically everything that Decrypt9 has, and more__.
 Any kind of dumps and injections are handled via standard copy operations and more specific operations are found inside the A button menu.
 The A button menu also works for batch operations when multiple files are selected.
 For your convenience a (incomplete!) list of what GodMode9 can do follows below.
 * __Manage files on all your data storages__: You wouldn't have expected this, right?
 Included are all standard file operations such as copy, delete, rename files and create folders.
 Use the L button to mark multiple files and apply file operations to multiple files at once.